StrawhatRA/Cartoonify/README.md

 # catoonify
-Python ML script that cartoonify an Image
+Python OpenCV script that cartoonify an Image